MindOfDevelopment/What-s_On_Where/README.md

 ## Link to deployed application.

-<a href=“https://mindofdevelopment.github.io/Whats-On-Where/”>Deployed Online Event Search Website</a>
+<a href="https://mindofdevelopment.github.io/Whats-On-Where/">Deployed Online Event Search Website</a>

 ## Link to presentation.

-<a href=“https://docs.google.com/presentation/d/1HpZKYHx2DW8OB4BSY6H0Ioe9ZcmjMlnUBIGtdh7KjF4/edit?usp=sharing”>Event Search Website Presentation</a>
+<a href="https://docs.google.com/presentation/d/1HpZKYHx2DW8OB4BSY6H0Ioe9ZcmjMlnUBIGtdh7KjF4/edit?usp=sharing">What's On Where Presentation</a>

 ## Screenshot of the finished website